integer-net/Solr/doc/manual.md

 If you rebuild the Solr index regularly (i.e. nightly) we recommend to use the functionality to swap cores.
 You need a second core for that.
 In this case, you should activate this setting and enter the name of the second core into the field *Name of Core to swap active Core with* below.

+#### Disconnect and reconnect MySQL Connections during indexing

+If you experience issues due to SQL timeouts during indexing, this configuration will help you.
+Its default value is "No".
+If you switch to "Yes", MySQL connections will be automatically disconnected and reconnected during the indexing process.
+This feature only works with Magento CE 1.9.1 / EE 1.14.1 or newer versions.

 ### Fuzzy Search

 ![Fuzzy Search](http://www.integer-net.com/download/solr/integernet-solr-config-fuzzy-en.png)